Derek Fildebrandt: Controversies

-On May 27, 2016, Wildrose leader Brian Jean suspended Fildebrandt for an indefinite period of time after he wrote "Proud to have constituents like you!" in response to a comment referring to Ontario premier Kathleen Wynne as "Mr. Wynne, or whatever the hell she identifies as" which Jean called "unacceptable."
+On 27 May 2016, Wildrose leader Brian Jean suspended Fildebrandt for an indefinite period of time after he wrote "Proud to have constituents like you!" in response to a comment referring to Ontario premier Kathleen Wynne as "Mr. Wynne, or whatever the hell she identifies as" which Jean called "unacceptable."
 This came on the heels of an incident where Fildebrandt criticised Premier Wynne in the Alberta Legislature as Wynne sat in the gallery as a guest.
 Fildebrandt said he "entirely misread" the original comment.
-On Tuesday, May 31, he was reinstated into the Wildrose Caucus and as the Opposition Shadow Minister of Finance.
+On Tuesday, 31 May, he was reinstated into the Wildrose Caucus and as the Opposition Shadow Minister of Finance.

-Also in 2016, Fildebrandt was accused of hitting his neighbour's parked vehicle with his truck, causing an estimated $2000 in damage.
+Also in 2016, Fildebrandt was accused of hitting his neighbour's parked vehicle with his truck, causing an estimated $2000 in damage and driving off.
 He appeared in court to plea not guilty and denied it happened, saying "I would've left a note on the front windshield.
 It's the decent thing to do."
-On December 4, 2017, Fildebrandt was found guilty leaving the scene and failing to notify the owner of a damaged vehicle.
+On 4 December 2017, Fildebrandt was fined $402 under the Alberta Highways Traffic Act.

-On August 9, 2017, it was reported that Fildebrandt was renting out his Edmonton apartment on Airbnb while claiming a housing allowance from the Legislature of Alberta to pay for the apartment.
+On 9 August 2017, it was reported that Fildebrandt was renting out his Edmonton apartment on Airbnb while claiming a housing allowance from the Legislature of Alberta to pay for the apartment.
 He initially defended himself, calling the act "reasonable and a part of the modern sharing economy."
 Later, Fildebrandt apologized and claimed that he returned the income made from the property.

-On August 14, 2017 Alberta Party leader Greg Clark revealed that Fildebrandt had been charging meals to his MLA expense account while simultaneously claiming his MLA per-diem for meals.
-The potential total of which was $192.60 over a period of two years and Fildebrandt stated that it was a result of administrative errors.
-Clark claimed that Fildebrandt was effectively "double-claiming" his meals, a practice Clark claimed was in violation of the Legislative Member Service Committee Order.
-Fildebrandt responded to the claims by saying "I should have been more careful in reviewing them before signing off.
-I will fully reimburse any discrepancy and take immediate action to ensure that errors like this do not happen again."
+On August 2017, Alberta Party Leader Greg Clark alleged that Fildebrandt had double-charged for meals and MLA expenses.
+Fildebrandt ordered an investigation and found a total of $192.60 over a period of two years due to “administrative errors.”

-On December 13, 2017, Fildebrandt was charged with trespassing onto private property and hunting a white-tailed deer in violation of the Wildlife Act.
+On 13 December 2017, Fildebrandt was charged with trespassing onto private property and hunting a white-tailed deer in violation of the Wildlife Act.
 Fildebrandt apologized, claiming that he didn't know he was on private property and that he donated the deer to a food bank.

+On May 23, 2024, Fildebrandt was charged with uttering threats against teenagers that he believed had been vandalizing his property weeks after the incident took place.
+The teenagers alleged that Fildebrandt chased them with a shotgun, which the court ruled during the trial was a walking cane that he used due to a motorcycle accident.
+The court also ruled that the teenagers had collaborated their stories before giving statements to police.

+The court acquitted Fildebrandt on all counts.
+The crown later appealed the acquittal but withdrew its appeal in March of 2025.

+In a statement after the withdraw of the crown’s appeal, Fildebrandt alleged that Calgary Police Detective Lindsay Audibert “Is unfit for her job.
+She laid charges that were clearly groundless after her colleagues on the scene dismissed it.
+She clearly had some reason beyond proper application of the law to come after me.
+I am filling a formal complaint against her with the Calgary Police Commission.”